scikit-learn/enhancement_proposals/slep002/proposal.rst

 Subestimator type contains information about the way a pipeline should process a step with that subestimator.

-Subestimator type can be specified
+Subestimator type can be specified:

-1. By wrapping estimator with subtype constructor call:
+* By wrapping estimator with subtype constructor call:
     * when creating pipeline::

         Pipeline([